 A: Yes, email us below.
 PieTrust itself is an open project using our own system to evaluate participants.
 The source code will be available on github, however although it is free for personal and non-commerical use, the current version of the code is not licensed as open-source.
 However, we will relicense each old version to the the Apache license three years after it is checked into our repo.

 Q: How much does it cost?

-A: Pietrust is free to our closed alpha-testers during alpha testing.
-After launch, our plan (which we may revise) is for basic usage of Pietrust to be free for non-commercial projects, and also free for small for-profit groups, and on a per-seat subscription basis for others, or for advanced features.
-We also plan to charge small fees for Paypal transactions, mailing checks, and high volume usage.
+A: Pietrust is free to our invited alpha-testers during alpha testing.
+After launch, our plan (which we may revise) is to provide a freemium tier for small groups, and to charge a per-seat subscription fee for larger groups.

 Copyright 2009-2015 Pietrust.
 "Pietrust" and "Pieshare" are our trademarks.